tripleee19/tripleee19.github.io/index.md

 [Creation of a binary classficiation tool](https://github.com/tripleee19/Autism-Screening-in-Adults) that predicts if an adult is likely to have autism using demographic and survey response information.

-## Visual Developed Concerning Airline Safety
+## Visualizations Concerning Airline Safety
 ![Image of a plane](../airplane.jpg)

 A collection of presentations geared for different auidences and centered around the topic of [airline safety.](https://github.com/tripleee19/Airline-Safety)